Darejan of Kakheti, Queen of Imereti: Second marriage

 On 14 May 1631, at Saportseli near Gori, Teimuraz married his widowed daughter to Crown Prince Alexander of Imereti.
 On this occasion, Teimuraz was presented with Shah Safi's decree confirmed him as a vassal king of Kartli and Kakheti, all of eastern Georgia.
 Having married Darejan to the Imeretian heir apparent, Teimuraz could now lay a foundation for unification of Georgia's three kingdoms.
-Alexander became king of Imereti in 1638 and died on 1 March 1660.
-He recognized no heir; Bagrat, his son by his first wife, had been disowned by Alexander; Leonti, his son by Darejan, died; he had adopted Luarsab, a son of Darejan's late brother David, but the boy also died.
+Alexander became king of Imereti in 1639 and died on 1 March 1660.
+He recognized no heir; Bagrat, his son by his first wife, had been disowned by Alexander; he had adopted Luarsab, a son of Darejan's late brother David, but the boy died.
 Prior to his death, Alexander, thus, had to recall his son Bagrat from Guria and make him his heir.
 Queen Dowager Darejan crowned Bagrat, but she had no intention of giving up her power.
 Although both were in their forties, Bagrat had to reckon with his step-mother's ambitions.
 Three days after Alexander's funeral, Darejan made Bagrat marry her niece Ketevan.
 All documents issued in Imereti during these years bore first Darejan's name, and second Bagrat's.
 As the conflict was brewing, the nobles became divided in two parties.
-Papuna, duke of Racha, urged Bagrat to employ the Ottoman force to remove Darejan, while the queen dowager enjoyed support of the catholicos Simon I.
+Papuna, duke of Racha, urged Bagrat to employ the Ottoman force to remove Darejan, while the queen dowager enjoyed support of the Catholicos Simon I.

 Civil war

 Queen Darejan of Imereti and her ladies-in-waiting.
 A drawing from De Castelli's travel album.

 The matters headed to an open confrontation when Darejan persuaded Bagrat to divorce her niece Ketevan and suggested to the king that he should now marry her.
 On Bagrat's refusal, he was seized by Darejan's supporters and blinded.
 Darejan then offered the crown to her father Teimuraz, who had been ousted from eastern Georgia by the Persians and was then living in the Skanda castle in Imereti.
 Teimuraz, astounded by his daughter's vices, refused.
 Darejan then seized power, married an insignificant nobleman, Vakhtang Tchutchunashvili, who claimed a Bagrationi descent, and had him crowned king.
 The people of Imereti were outraged.
-The nobles of Lower Imereti invited Vameq III Dadiani, Prince of Mingrelia, and those of Upper Imereti called for Vakhtang V of Kartli to intervene and overthrow Darejan and her husband.
+The nobles of Lower Imereti invited Vameq III Dadiani, Prince of Mingrelia, and those of Upper Imereti called for Vakhtang V, King of Kartli, to intervene and overthrow Darejan and her husband.
 Vameq took the couple prisoner, had Vakhtang blinded, and usurped the throne of Imereti.
-Darejan appealed to Vakhtang V of Kartli for help, offering her now divorced niece Ketevan for Vakhtang V's son Archil, and her throne to Vakhtang himself.
-Vakhtang of Kartli moved into Upper Imereti in 1661 and Imereti became a battleground for the rulers of Kartli and Mingrelia.
+Darejan appealed to Vakhtang V for help, offering her now divorced niece Ketevan for Vakhtang V's son Archil II, and her throne to Vakhtang himself.
+Vakhtang V moved into Upper Imereti in 1661 and Imereti became a battleground for the rulers of Kartli and Mingrelia.
 During the turmoil Darejan and her husband became hostages of the Ottoman pasha of Akhaltsikhe and were placed under arrest in Oltu, from where she asked, via her Moscow-based nephew Nicholas, the tsar of Russia to intervene, but her pleas remained unanswered.